ipfs/ipfs-docs/docs/community/contribute/grammar, formatting, and style.md

 ## Grammar and spelling

-Most of the rules for spelling and grammar are turned on by default in Grammarly.
+Here are some language specific rules that the IPFS documentation follows.
+Most of these rules are turned on by default in Grammarly.

 ### American English